The Comoros Travel Advice

-Most visits to The Comoros should be trouble-free as the crime rate is relatively low and most crime only occurs in the main cities at night.
-The threat of terror in The Comoros is also low, however, you should still be vigilant when in the main cities and keep local laws and customs in consideration during your visit.
+Most visits to the Comoros should be trouble-free as the crime rate is relatively low and most crime only occurs in the main cities at night.
+The threat of terror in The Comoros is also low, however, the general travel advice for the Comoros is that visitors should still be vigilant when in the main cities and keep local laws and customs in consideration during your visit.

 There has been civil unrest on the Island of Anjouan, where gunshots and explosions have been reported recently.
 It is advised to limit your movements around Anjouan and avoid crowds and demonstrations, as clashes have occurred before between protesters and security forces.

 COVID-19 Situation in the Comoros

 There were reported cases of coronavirus in the Comoros.
 Since September, the country has reopened its borders and international flights have resumed.
 But international travellers must undergo a PCR test less than 72 hours prior to travelling to be allowed entry.
 Further to this, there are additional measures in place to curb the spread of the virus and avoid a surge in new cases including a limit on the number of passengers in public transport and the compulsory use of face masks in public places.
 To avoid contracting the disease, wash your hands regularly, wear a face mask, maintain social distancing, avoid unnecessary gatherings and travel.

 Recent Security Risk Events

 The Comoros is a predominantly Islamic country and the best travel advice for the Comoros is that visitors should respect all local traditions and religious customs.
 Be aware that actions that visitors might normally consider acceptable may offend other cultures or religious beliefs, especially during the holy month of Ramadan.